-- 2. Where the application is filed at the central industrial property office of a Member State or at the Benelux Trade Mark Office, that office shall take all steps to forward the application to the Office within two weeks after filing.
+- 1. An application for a Community trade mark shall be filed, at the choice of the applicant, - a. at the Office: or - b. at the central industrial property office of a Member State or at the Benelux Trade Mark Office.
+An application filed in this way shall have the same effect as if it had been filed on the same date at the Office. - 2.
+Where the application is filed at the central industrial property office of a Member State or at the Benelux Trade Mark Office, that office shall take all steps to forward the application to the Office within two weeks after filing.
 It may charge the applicant a fee which shall not exceed the administrative costs of receiving and forwarding the application. - 3.
-Applications referred to in paragraph 2 which reach the Office more than two month after filing shall be deemed to have been filed on the date on which the application reached the Office24. - 4.
+Applications referred to in paragraph 2 which reach the Office more than one month after filing shall be deemed withdrawn. - 4.
 Ten years after the entry into force of this Regulation, the Commission shall draw up a report on the operation of the system of filing applications for Community trade marks, together with any proposals for modifying this system.

-Article 26 Conditions with which applications must comply
+Article 26.
+Conditions with which applications must comply